Joyliu290/GPA_Calculator/README.md

  2. Click "java", then "com", then "example"
  3. Select "joyli", then "firstproject"

-Step 3 will take you to a drop-list of the activities that I have started.
+Step 3 will take you to a and class self-explanatory.
+The SQL database alongside with a ListView is almost compelete and I'm hoping to also track the date of entry when the user calculates their GPA.
-The title of each activity are self-explanatory, and feel free to help me build a SQL database or edit codes as you wish.